Looking for a super easy, last minute treat? White chocolate marshmallow pops are a fun sweet treat! Kids (and grownups) love them.

 - red and green decorating sugar

 - Melt white chocolate and shortening in a small bowl.
 I did this in the microwave but be careful not to overheat!
 You want to do this slowly and gently.
 I did 20-second intervals, stirring well each time until melted and smooth.
-If you’re not pregnant and/or lazy like me, feel free to use a double burner!
+You could also use a double boiler to heat the chocolate.

 - Meanwhile, stab the marshmallows with the sticks–two per stick.
-You’ll want the top marshmallow to be stabbed only about 3/4 of the way through, so there the stick isn’t sticking out the top of the marshmallow.
+You’ll want the top marshmallow to be stabbed only about 3/4 of the way through, so the stick isn’t poking out the top of the marshmallow.

 - When the chocolate is melted, dip the marshmallow in and turn to coat.